mdashlw/ranked-who/README.md

 # RankedWho

-Helper mod for Ranked that shows players' ratings.
+RankedWho is a helper mod for Ranked that shows players' ratings.

 ## Warning